quantumgardener/qg.blog/content/notes/I’m replacing Instapaper with Omnivore.md

 A few months ago I dropped Readwise and this evening I dropped Instapaper.

 I’ve been hearing about an alternative read later app[^1] called [Omnivore](https://omnivore.app) via the `#obsidian` tag on Mastodon.
 So, I took a look.
 My initial impressions and testing were strong enough for me to move across.
-This is inline with [[|my practice of relying on software to properly learn its value]] and form an easy way to collate information for my [[Personal knowledge management]] (perhaps too easy!).
+This is inline with [[|my practice of relying on software to properly learn its value]] and form an easy way to collate information for my [[Quartz/notes/Personal knowledge management]] (perhaps too easy!).

 Thoughts:
 - There is slightly more friction in getting an article into Omnivore that Instapaper on IOS.
 [News Explorer](https://betamagic.nl/products/newsexplorer.html), my RSS reader, has a native interaction for Instapaper, but not Omnivore.